-Together, these flavor profiles work to enhance or balance each other out.
-If you want more of a particular flavor, you can enhance it with a complementary one; conversely, if you have one overpowering flavor, you can add a contradictory one to balance the overall drink.
+Together, these differing cocktail profiles work to enhance one another or balance each other out.
+If you want more of a particular flavor category, you can enhance it with a complementary one.
+Conversely, if one flavor becomes overpowering, you can add a contradictory one to even the scales a bit.

-Adding a bit of sweet will enhance saltiness.
-It also counteracts sour, bitter and spice.
+Adding a bit of sweet can help counteract sour, bitter and spice.

-• For sweet cocktails try: liqueurs, sugar, syrups, honey, molasses, jams, soda, cream
+Bring the sweet with: liqueurs, sugar, syrups, honey, molasses, jams, or flavored sodas

-Adding sour enhances saltiness (like the lime for tequila).
-Sour will also balance spice and sweet flavors.
+Adding sour enhances saltiness and balances out spicy and sweet flavors.

 Adding a touch of bitter balances sweet and salty.

-• For spicy cocktails try: hot sauces, wasabi paste, horseradish juice, jalapeños, habaneros, chili peppers (great for garnishing too!)
+Spice it up with: hot sauces, wasabi, horseradish, fresh ginger, jalapeños, habaneros, chili peppers (great for garnishing too!)

-Savory and salty flavors added to cocktails enhance sweetness, and counterbalance bitterness.
+Salty flavors added to cocktails enhance sweetness and counterbalance bitterness.